CogGen: Cognitive-Load-Inspired Fully Unsupervised Deep Generative Modeling for Compressively Sampled MRI Reconstruction: Experiments and Results

-We provide two instantiations of the CogGen framework, namely CogGen-DIP and CogGen-INR, benchmarking them against several SOTA CS-MRI reconstruction technologies including DIP-TV \cite{ref43}, BM3D-FISTA \cite{ref46}, DISCUS \cite{ref47}, SSDU \cite{yaman2020self}, aSeq-DIP \cite{ref45}, Hash-INR-Elastic \cite{ref44} and MoDL \cite{ref41}.
-With the exception of MoDL and SSDU, all competing methods operate in a training-free manner.
+We provide two instantiations of the CogGen framework, namely CogGen-DIP and CogGen-INR, benchmarking them against several SOTA CS-MRI reconstruction techniques including DIP-TV~\cite{ref43}, BM3D-FISTA~\cite{ref46}, DISCUS~\cite{ref47}, SSDU~\cite{yaman2020self}, aSeq-DIP~\cite{ref45}, Hash-INR-$\ell_2$-$\ell_1$~\cite{xu2025self}, PDAC~\cite{wang2024progressive} and MoDL \cite{ref41}.
+Except for SSDU, PDAC, and MoDL, all remaining competing methods operate in a training-free manner.
+PDAC and MoDL were trained using approximately 300$\sim$400 external training samples, whereas SSDU adopted a scan-specific self-supervised data-splitting strategy without requiring external paired training data.
+Notably, PDAC is included as a mechanistically relevant white-box baseline because it also performs progressive reconstruction.
 The DIP-based baselines were implemented using a deep U-Net variant with a 5-level encoder-decoder, 128 feature channels, and skip connections between corresponding encoder and decoder stages.
-The INR-based baselines adopted a hash-encoded multilayer perceptron with sinusoidal activations, consisting of 8 hidden layers with 256 neurons each, and further incorporated Fourier feature mappings to better represent high-frequency image details.
-All models were implemented in PyTorch and executed on an NVIDIA RTX A6000 GPU, and were optimized using Adam with a learning rate of $1\times 10^{-4}$.
-Moreover, for all methods, we systematically tuned the model and regularization hyperparameters to ensure a fair, level-playing-field comparison.
-For CogGen framework, we set $K_1=5$ and $K_2=[1000,1000,2000,2000,10000]$; In addition, the initial values of $\lambda$ and $\gamma$ were chosen from small magnitudes, and then progressively increased across scheduling stages.
-The resulting schedule approximately followed an exponential growth pattern with respect to the stage index.
+Conversely, the INR counterpart adopted a hash-encoded multilayer perceptron with sinusoidal activations, consisting of 8 hidden layers with 256 neurons each, and further incorporated Fourier feature mappings to better represent high-frequency image details, optimized with a hybrid $\ell_2$-$\ell_1$ data-consistency loss.
+All deep learning-based models were implemented in PyTorch and executed on an NVIDIA RTX A6000 GPU, and were optimized using Adam with a learning rate of $1\times 10^{-4}$.
+Moreover, for all methods, we systematically tuned the model and regularization hyperparameters to ensure a fair and controlled comparison.
+For CogGen, we set $T=5$ and $L=[1000,1000,2000,2000,10000]$; In addition, $\lambda_{C_1}$ and $r_{C_1}$ are set within the ranges of $[1\times10^{-6}, 1\times10^{-5}]$ and $[60,80]$, respectively.
+At the final stage, $\lambda_{C_T}$ is set within $[10,15]$, and $r_{C_T}$ is chosen as $r_{C_T}=\max_{i\in\Omega}|\mathbf{k}_i-\mathbf{k}_{\mathrm{center}}|_2$.
 Quantitative evaluation was conducted using two metrics, the relative $\ell_2$-norm error (RLNE) and the peak signal-to-noise ratio (PSNR), both computed within a region of interest (ROI) that encompassed the brain and knee anatomical structures while excluding the background, and whose explicit definitions are given below: